Centeva/ApiTraining/README.md

 dotnet tool restore
 ```

-To create/update your database by applying missing migrations, run this command
-from the root of this repository:
+To get started and create the database, run this command from the root of this
+repository:

 ```sh
 dotnet tool run dotnet-ef database update --project src/ApiTraining
 ```

-To add a new migration, run this command from the root of this repository:
+If you need to add a new migration later, run this command from the root of this
+repository:

 ```sh
 dotnet tool run dotnet-ef migrations add [NewMigrationName] --project src/ApiTraining
 ```

+After creating a new migration, run the `database update` command above to
+refresh your database.

 ## Running the Application